altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Well then, Mr. Holger, please look at this blueprint."<br/>

-Spread out on the wooden table was a map detailing the passageway inside an architecture.
+Spread out on the wooden table was a map detailing the passageway inside an architecture.<br/>

 Was this the mines of some mountains?

-Holger thought he would be enslaved and work in the mines, but he noticed something was wrong.
+Holger thought he would be enslaved and work in the mines, but he noticed something was wrong.<br/>

 "This is...
 Fort Volks!?"<br/>